openvinotoolkit/openvino/docs/MO_DG/prepare_model/MO_Python_API.md

   ``convert_model()`` has all the functionality available from the command-line tool, plus the ability to pass Python model objects, such as a Pytorch model or TensorFlow Keras model directly, without saving them into files and without leaving the training environment (Jupyter Notebook or training scripts).
 In addition to input models consumed directly from Python, ``convert_model`` can take OpenVINO extension objects constructed directly in Python for easier conversion of operations that are not supported in OpenVINO.
   ``convert_model()`` returns an openvino.runtime.Model object which can be compiled and inferred or serialized to IR.

+Example of conversion of a PyTorch model directly from memory:

 .. code-block:: python

    import torchvision